rheiland/xml2jupyter/paper/paper.md

 e.g., in a matrix with only the parameter names and values.
 <!-- Suggestions for additional visualization functionality are also welcome. -->

 Also, we currently provide just 2-D visualizations of (spatial) data.
-Obviously, we want to provide 3-D visualizations for 3-D models in the near future.
+In the near future, we plan to provide 3-D visualizations of 3-D models and we welcome suggestions from the community.

 # Acknowledgements